aeternity/protocol/contracts/sophia.md

 - remainder (`x mod y`), satisfying `y * (x / y) + x mod y == x` for non-zero `y`
 - exponentiation (`x ^ y`)

 All operations are *safe* with respect to overflow and underflow.
-They behave as the corresponding operations on arbitrary-size integers and fail with `arithmetic_error` if the result cannot be represented by a 256-bit signed word.
+On AEVM they behave as the corresponding operations on arbitrary-size integers and fail with `arithmetic_error` if the result cannot be represented by a 256-bit signed word.
 For example, `2 ^ 255` fails rather than wrapping around to -2²⁵⁵.

-The division and remained operations also throw an arithmetic error if the second argument is zero.
+The division and modulo operations also throw an arithmetic error if the second argument is zero.

 ### Bit fields